orhun/dotfiles/README.md

 # (•) files

-This repository contains the configuration files and scripts that I use in my GNU/Linux working environment.
+This repository contains the configuration files and scripts that I use in my Arch Linux daily working environment.

 ```
 Distribution        : Arch Linux